What is leadership?

 Think about a person you know whose leadership skills you admire.
 This person can be someone you work or have worked with or someone in your personal life.
 They do not have to hold a position of authority in order for you to admire their leadership traits.
-What traits or behaviors does the person exhibit that make you appreciate his or her leadership skills?
+What traits or behaviours does the person exhibit that make you appreciate his or her leadership skills?
 Try to list four or more traits.

-In groups compare the traits and behaviors and compile a composite list.
+In groups compare the traits and behaviours and compile a composite list.
 How many commonalities were in your choices?
 Use a flip chart to collate the traits using markings to indicate when a particular trait was mentioned a number of times.

 Activity 2: What does leadership look like?